 Who cares?
 A radio tale

 Affective labour is commonly understood as invisible.
 Who cares?
-A radio tale lay open this assertion by using the intangible medium of radio and enabling the audience to see the hidden mechanisms.
-Either present in the gallery or listening from anywhere in the world, attendees and listeners were invited to engage with questions including: What are the implications of having to manage emotions in the workplace?
+A radio tale lays open this assertion by using the intangible medium of radio and enabling the audience to see the hidden mechanisms.
+Either present in the gallery or listening from anywhere in the world, attendees and listeners are invited to engage with questions including: What are the implications of having to manage emotions in the workplace?
 What kind of emotional work is expected in capitalist economies?
 What does care and labour demand from its workers?

 International collaborators include: Céline Berger, Patricia Domínguez with Terezie Štindlová & Radim Lisa, Eva Fàbregas, Temi Odumosu, Claudia Pagès, Elisa Giardina Papa, Rosalie Schweiker with Sophie Chapman & Kerri Jefferis, Salomé Voegelin, Women of Colour Index Reading Group and Jon Wozencroft.

 My current research and practice are based on my personal experience of being a nomad professional and individual in the global world.
 Inspired by this experience, my main area of interest is the tensions between the global and the local apparent on the individual level of the personas in the art world, in the object level of an art work and on the exhibition level.
 I believe these tensions between the global and the local within a curatorial practice can be at least intermittently broken through the use of technology, of digital and online tools when they are adapted in critical manners.
 I see my practice as a curator as artist focused and collaboration based as a way of resisting the reproduction of a particular modus operandi.
 Putting care for people, let that be the artists or audiences, at the centre, I believe curating can be an empowering tool for everyone involved through opening space for production of knowledge.